prikhi/hkhue/README.md

       instead of daemon command would let us keep remote redshift instances in sync.
       * Pick light or average last color temp of every light.
+      * Run forever, setting redshift every minute or so.
+      * Need to see if bridge continuously updates colors during transition.
 * Not so urgent
   * Similar commands for controlling groups
   * Better bridge pairing flow(prompt user through UI apps, not daemon),